 2. Purge your romantic past before heading out to have a blast

 Are you holding onto an ex — hoping for reconciliation or thinking that no one can compare?
 Whatever the case, it’s time to let go.
 Relationship expert Carla Sikes says: “The time is now.
-Box up the photos, movie stubs and stuffed animals that remind you of your past affection.
-Store them somewhere hard to get to, like the back (or top) of the closet.”
+Box up the photos, movie stubs and stuffed animals of affection.
+Store them somewhere hard to get to, like the back (way back) of the closet.”
 This way, even if you are tempted to browse through the box, it will seem like a big hassle and will discourage you.
 Try a symbolic gesture, too.
 Light a candle, say something to the tune of: “I loved and now I am letting go.”
 Blow the candle out.
-Now join your closest friends and family to ring in 2012 with the people worth concentrating on!
+Now join your closest friends and family to ring in the New Year with the people worth concentrating on!

 You’ve been making eyes at your neighbor for months.

-But when you finally muster up the courage to ask this cutie out, you chicken out and resort to something like: “Nice weather, huh?”
+But when you finally muster up the courage to ask this cutie out, you punk out and resort to something like: “Nice weather, huh?”
 Enough.
 It’s almost a new year, so why not break out the new you a few days early?
 Invite your crush to New Year’s Day brunch.
 Leave the romantic restaurant for next time and head to that kitschy diner or funky coffeehouse.
-Get to know one another over a celebratory morning-after muffin.
+Get to know one another over celebratory mimosas.
 Don’t be scared to go in for a belated New Year’s kiss.